arieh/Moock/README.md

 ### Mocking

 The package adds a new Class Mutator called Mock.
-It receives a literal object containing a list of method names to mock paired with retured value.
+It receives a literal object containing a list of method names to mock paired with returned value.

     #JS
     /* simple usage */